• Skip to primary navigation

 Recipe ingredients

-Crushed Tomatoes: Crushed tomatoes provide the perfect texture for this easy pasta sauce.
-They're not runny like purée or peeled tomatoes, and you won't need to add any tomato paste.
+Crushed Tomatoes: Crushed tomatoes provide the perfect texture for this easy pasta sauce, which happens to be vegan.
+Crushed tomatoes aren't runny like purée or peeled tomatoes, and you won't need to add any tomato paste.

 Olive Oil: I recommend using regular olive oil instead of extra-virgin.
 Regular olive oil has a milder flavor.